jes85/Fantasy-Football-Trade-Recommendations/README.md

 node_modules/
   - contains node libraries that the code depends on after you run npm install.

-### Building/running
+### Installing

+Prerequisites: Makes use you have node/npm installed.

 Use `npm install` to install dependencies.
 They will be installed inside a new directory node_modules/.

+### Building and Running the program

-Use `npm run build` to compile the src/ files (that use ES6 syntax) into the lib/ files (non ES6 syntax that node can understand)
+Build: Use `npm run build` to compile the src/ files (that use ES6 syntax) into the lib/ files (non ES6 syntax that node can understand)

-Use `node lib/ff.js` to run the program.
+Run: Use `node lib/ff.js` to run the program.

-Alternatively, use `npm run start` to build/run the program automatically after any file saves.
+Build and run: Alternatively, use `npm run start` to build/run the program automatically after any file saves.